asif536/House_Price_Predictor/README.md

 # Washington House Predictor Model
-This is the Machine Learning Programme that predict the housing price of WashingtonDC By analysing the house prices that are previously sold ,it make used of Linear regrations by gradient descent algorithm.
+This is the Machine Learning Programme that predict the housing price of WashingtonDC By analysing the house prices that are previously sold ,it make used of Linear regression by gradient descent algorithm.

 # Programming Language